 The ACI should not be a constant source of heavy smoke.
 This may indicate that it's not being operated properly.

 The following companies are currently permitted or are applying to operate in Oregon.
 If a company is listed as 'portable', they must notify DEQ anytime they move to a new location.

-There are many safety protocols the operator of an ACI must follow to protect those nearby.
-The ACI can't operate if the local fire department or Forest Service has banned burning, an air stagnation advisory is in place or the Air Quality Index is 100 or greater.
-The operators must be trained by a certified operator and they must follow all safety actions recommended by the manufacturer.
+There are many safety protocols the operator must follow to protect those nearby.
+The ACI can't operate if the local fire department or U.S. Forest Service has banned burning, an air stagnation advisory is in place or the Air Quality Index is 100 or greater.
+Operators must be trained by a certified operator and they must follow all safety actions recommended by the manufacturer.